-LBS proposals should not duplicate efforts being conducted or proposed to be conducted through the NNSA-supported NLUF program or the Office of Fusion Energy Sciences-funded LaserNetUS program, nor proposals submitted through the NNSA HED program Omega Facility allocations.
+LBS proposals should not duplicate efforts being conducted or proposed to be conducted through the NNSA-supported NLUF Program or the Office of Fusion Energy Sciences-funded LaserNetUS Program, nor proposals submitted through the NNSA HED program Omega Facility allocations.

-Consistent with the UR/LLE and NNSA policies, additional information will be required for all non-US Persons who will be involved in the proposed project if the application is selected for an LBS beamtime award.
-A "US Person" is defined as an individual who is a US citizen or an alien lawfully admitted for permanent residence.
+Consistent with the UR/LLE and NNSA policies, additional information will be required for all non-US citizens who will be involved in the proposed project if the application is selected for an LBS beamtime award.